Yes…Let’s Do It

-- We will be offering a limited variety of bread and goodies on order or on a first-come first-serve basis.
-Please call (443-5623) in advance to discuss your order so that we might have everything ready to go for you.
+- We have returned to a full bread and sweet schedule.
+Please see our monthly schedules online and Please call (443-5623) in advance to discuss your order so that we might have everything ready to go for you.
 This will expedite the visit and ensure you know what we have to offer.

 - Monday to Friday cold lunch is served all day; hot lunch until 2:00 pm.
 All lunch until 2:00 on Saturday.
 Remember limited capacity sit-down service.

 So much Fun!
 Our 7th Annual Face Painting on Halloween afternoon from 3:00 to 5:30 was a Monster Mash!
 Actually, there were a lot of really cute puppies, kittens, frogs, and super heros.
 Everyone came for a sugar cookie treat with their smiling faces to start the fun off right!
 Thank you for making it so much fun!

 The bran, germ, and endosperm work together to contribute vitamins, protein, minerals, and healthy fats that have been shown to decrease risk of coronary heart disease and provide protection against cancer diabetes and obesity.

 Are you ready to go Whole-Grain?